WESTERN REGION SOCCER LEAGUE

 4. Team Registration

-2. Each U14 to U18 team may register a maximum of 18 players.
+2. Each U14 to U18 team may register a maximum of 20 players.
 Each U21 team may register a maximum of 25 players.
+Game day roster and maximum number of players permitted on the bench in all divisions is 18 players.

 3. Each team must add the respective team officials to the web site and the League will remove a team official upon request.
 Each Club must make the appropriate changes to the Club section of the website.